ageeha927/card-project/README.md

 3. **Asynchronous Gameplay**: Handling user interactions and updating the game state asynchronously, especially for the War game where multiple rounds are played.

-4. **User Interface**: Creating an intuitive and responsive interface that works well for both desktop and mobile devices.
+4. **User Interface**: Creating an intuitive and responsive interface that works well for  desktop.

 5. **Game Logic**: Implementing the correct rules for each game, including special cases like "wars" in the War game and the dual nature of Aces in Blackjack.

 6. **Error Handling**: Ensuring the games can handle unexpected user actions or server errors gracefully.

-7. **Performance**: Optimizing the games to handle multiple concurrent players without significant lag.

-## Future Improvements

-- Add multiplayer functionality
-- Implement more advanced Blackjack strategies (splitting, doubling down)
-- Create a user account system to track wins and losses
-- Add more card games to the collection

 ## Technologies Used